elixir-gettext/gettext/README.md

      mix gettext.merge priv/gettext --locale en
      ```

-It is also possible to both extract and merge translations in one step with `mix gettext.extract --merge`.
+It is also possible to both extract and merge messages in one step with `mix gettext.extract --merge`.

 ## License